 In 1997, the University of Denver began conducting on-road tailpipe emission surveys at a site northwest of Chicago IL, in Arlington Heights to follow long-term emission trends.
 Since 1997, measurements have also been collected in Los Angeles CA, Denver CO, Omaha NE, Phoenix AZ, Riverside CA, and Tulsa OK.
 Following a protocol established by the Coordinating Research Council (CRC) as part of the E-23 program, the data collected have provided valuable information about the changes in fleet average on-road emission levels.
-The data have also been used by other researchers to study fleet emission trends and construct emission inventories.6-8
+The data have also been used by other researchers to study fleet emission trends and construct emission inventories.6-9

 Reflecting a desire to continue evaluation of historical and recent emissions trends, several of the E-23 sites were chosen for additional data collection campaigns.
-This report describes the on-road emission measurements taken in the Chicago IL area in the fall of 2018, under CRC Contract No. E-123.
-Measurements were made on parts of six weekdays, from Monday, September 10, to Saturday, September 15 between the hours of 9:00 and 18:30 on the on-ramp (1°) from Algonquin Rd. to southbound I-290/SH53 (see Figures 1 & 2).
-Measurements have previously been collected nine times at this same location in 1997, 1998, 1999, 2000, 2002, 2004, 2006, 2014 and 2016.
+This report describes the onroad emission measurements taken in the Chicago IL area in the fall of 2020, under CRC Contract No. E-123.
+Measurements were made on parts of five weekdays, from Monday, September 14, to Friday, September 18 between the hours of 9:00 and 18:30 on the on-ramp (1° slope) from Algonquin Rd. to southbound I-290/SH53 (see Figures 1 & 2).
+Measurements have previously been collected ten times at this same location in 1997, 1998, 1999, 2000, 2002, 2004, 2006, 2014, 2016 and 2018.